jaymehta132/Deep-RL-for-Stock-Trading/README.md

 Training period:- 10L starting balance to 24L final balance

-Tetsing period:- 10L starting balance to 16L final balance
+Testing period:- 10L starting balance to 16L final balance

+DQN Model:-

+The environment is same for this model, just the RL model has changed.
+For DQN, the results were as follows:-

+Training period:- 10L starting balance to 22L final balance

+Testing period:- 10L starting balance to 14.5L final balance